ioan-chera/eureka-editor/README.txt

 v : enter Vertex mode

 b : toggle the Browser on or off

+1..9 : select the grid size (smallest to largest)

 CTRL-Z : undo (can be used multiple times)
 CTRL-Y : redo (i.e. undo the previous undo)